 Integrating School and Life

-This virtual session will focus on an introduction to effective teaching and resources to support you as an instructor.
-You will meet online and work in breakout rooms with a mentor.
+These sessions will focus on an introduction to effective teaching and resources to support you as an instructor.
 You will learn strategies for classroom management and active learning to enhance students' learning.
 You will also practice your teaching skills in a supportive environment.

-Please Note: **If you will not be teaching during fall 2022 or spring 2023, you should wait and attend the year that you teach.
+Please Note: **If you will not be teaching during fall 2023 or spring 2024, you should wait and attend the year that you teach.
 The information in this orientation is more relevant and useful when you have it closer to the time that you will be teaching.**